-1. Perform clinical evaluations which is the systematic approach to screening and assessment of individuals thought to have a substance use disorder; being considered for admission to addiction-related services, or presenting in a crisis situation.

-2. Develop treatment plans which are a collaborative process in which professionals and the client develop a written document that identifies important treatment goals; describes measurable, time-sensitive action steps toward achieving those goals with expected outcomes; and reflects a signed agreement between a counselor and client.

-3. Provide client, family, and community education which is the process of providing clients, families, significant others, and community groups with information on risks related to psychoactive substance use, as well as available prevention, treatment, and recovery resources.

-4. Uphold professional standards and ethical responsibilities which are the obligations of an addiction counselor to adhere accepted ethical and behavioral standards, conduct, and professional development.
+- 1. Perform clinical evaluations which is the systematic approach to screening and assessment of individuals thought to have a substance use disorder; being considered for admission to addiction-related services, or presenting in a crisis situation - 2.
+Develop treatment plans which are a collaborative process in which professionals and the client develop a written document that identifies important treatment goals; describes measurable, time-sensitive action steps toward achieving those goals with expected outcomes; and reflects a signed agreement hetween a counselor and client - 3.
+Provide client, family, and community education which is the process of providing clients, families, significant others, and community groups with information on risks related to psychoactive substance use, as well as available prevention, treatment, and recovery resources. - 4.
+Uphold professional standards and ethical responsibilities which are the obligations of an addiction counselor to adhere accepted ethical and behavioral standards, conduct, and professional development.

+Required Courses Units
-HUSEV 20 Introduction to Chemical Dependency Studies .3 HUSEV 21 Introduction to Physiological/ see your counselor for additional information.

-Psychological Effects of Drugs of Addiction 3 HUSEV 22 Introduction to Development/Progression of Addictive Patterns of Behavior 3 HUSEV 23 Basic Law/Ethics for Chem.
+HUSEV 20 Introduction to Chemical Dependency Studies .
+3 HUSEV 21 Introduction to Physiological/ Psychological Effects of Drugs of Addiction...
+HUSEV 22 Introduction to Development/Progression of Addictive Patterns of Behavior HUSEV 23 Basic Law/Ethics for Chem.
 Dep.
-Couns 3 HUSEV 24 Case Management/Psychopathology 3 HUSEV 25 Basic Chemical Dependency Counseling 3 HUSEV 26A AND 26B Supervised Field Work Practicum (Internship) 7
+Couns.3 HUSEV 24 Case Management/Psychopathology HUSEV 25 Basic Chemical Dependency Counseling3 HUSEV 26A AND 26B Supervised Field Work Practicum (Internship) ...
+Total units required for degree major....